Union County, Kentucky

 Union County is a county in the U.S. state of Kentucky.
-As of the 2020 United States census, the population was 13,668.
+As of the 2020 census, the population was 13,668.
 Its county seat is Morganfield.
 The county was created effective January 15, 1811.

-The county is located on the left (east) bank of the Ohio River opposite its confluence with the Wabash River.
-Union County, along with neighboring Posey County, Indiana, and Gallatin County, Illinois, form the tri-point of the Illinois-Indiana-Kentucky Tri-State Area.
+The county is located on the east bank of the Ohio River opposite its confluence with the Wabash River.
+Union County, along with neighboring Posey County, Indiana, and Gallatin County, Illinois, form the tri-point of the Illinois–Indiana–Kentucky tri-state area.

 Geography

 Union County lies on the northern border of Kentucky; its northwestern border is formed by the meanders of the Ohio River, abutting the states of Illinois and Indiana.
 The county terrain consists of frequent low wooded hills among the level areas, which are devoted to agriculture.
 Its highest point (673 ft ASL) is a rise in the Chalybeate Hills, in the Higginson-Henry Wildlife Management Area.

 The John T. Myers Locks and Dam, authorized and constructed as Uniontown Locks and Dam, is located 3.5 mi downstream from Uniontown, on the Ohio River, linking Union County and Posey County Indiana.
 Construction of the dam was begun in 1965 by the U.S. Army Corps of Engineers and completed in 1977.
-It was renamed on 12 October 1996, to honor retired Indiana congressman John T. Myers.
+It was renamed on October 12, 1996, to honor retired Indiana congressman John T. Myers.

-According to the US Census Bureau, the county has a total area of 363.38 sqmi, of which 342.85 sqmi is land and 20.53 sqmi (5.6%) is water.
+According to the United States Census Bureau, the county has a total area of 363.38 sqmi, of which 342.85 sqmi is land and 20.53 sqmi (5.6%) is water.
 Union County is part of the Western Coal Fields region of Kentucky.